-Public Input Request Notice: 2020 to 2045 MTP Amendment and New 2024 How 2024 County Governmental Coordinating Council (KHCGCC) is the MPO, governed by 23 U.S.C.
-134 - 135.
-A transportation and transit policy- making organization designated by agreement between the State of Indiana, City of Kokomo and the Howard County Governments.
-The KHCGCC MPO is in the process of amending the 2020-2046 Metropolitan Transportation ImPresement Program (IIP).
-The dransit future planning in the Kokomo Metropolitan Planning Area.
-The TIP addresses transportation and transit identified projects through the year 2028.
-Public input is requested and meetings will be held: Tuesday April 4, 2023, 2-4pm, Thursday April 6, 2023, 4-6pm. and May 4, 2023, 12-2pm and 3-5pm.
-Meeting location is 219 E. Sycamore, Kokomo, IN.
-46901 If you cannot attend, comments will be accepted until May 9, 2023 by calling the KHCGCC office at 785-456-2338; or by email: tcom@kokomompo.com.
-Tammy Corn, Director KHCGCC/ Kokomo MPO 219 East Sycamore St. Kokomo, IN 46901 785-456-2338 K-295 3/30 4/15 hspaxlp 1823145
+Public Input Request Notice:

+2020 to 2045 MTP Amendment

+and New 2024 to 2028 TIP

+The Kokomo-Howard County

+Governmental Coordinating Council

+(KHCGCC) is the MPO, governed

+by 23 U.S.C.
+134 -135.
+A

+transportation and transit policymaking organization designated by

+agreement between the State of

+Indiana, Cory of Kokomo and the

+The KHCGCC MPO is in the

+process of amending the 2020-2046

+Metropolitan Transportation

+Improvement Program (TIP).
+The

+MTP addresses transportation

+Improvement Program (TIP).
+The

+MTP addresses transportation

+American State of the Color of the Color of the

+Cokomo Metropolitan Planning

+Area.

+Metropolitan Planning

+Area.

+Public input is requested and

+meetings will be held:

+Tuesday April 4, 2023, 2-4pm,

+Thursday April 6, 2023, 4-6pm,

+and

+May 4, 2023, 12-2pm and 3-5pm.
+May 4, 2023, 12-2pm and 3-5pm.

+May 4, 2023, 12-2pm and 3-5pm.

+Meeting location is

+219 E. Sycamore,

+Kokomo, IN, 46801

+If you cannot attend, comments

+will be accepted until May 9, 2023

+by calling the KHOSCC office at

+785-456-2338.

+Tammy Corn, Director

+Lammy Corn, Director

+Lamburg Corn, Director

+Kokomo, IN 46801

+K-295 3/30 4/15 hspaxlp 1823146

+K-295 3/30 4/15 hspaxlp 1823146 K-295 3/30 4/15 hspaxlp 1823145

+PUBLIC NOTICE

-PUBLIC NOTICE The Kokomo and Howard County Governmental Coordinating Council (KHCGCC) is encouraging public input and/or review of the following FHWA and FTA required documents.
+The Kokomo and Howard County

+Governmental Coordinating Council (KHCGCC) is encouraging public input and/or review of the following FHWA and FTA required documents.

-- Public Transportation Safety Plan Agency (PTASP) - Public Participation Plan (PPP) Statement of Work 2022 . - (SOW) - Transportation Improvement Plan (TIP)
+- Transportation Safety Plan Public Agency (PTASP)

+- Public Participation Plan (PPP)

+- Statement of Work 2022

+- Transportation Improvement Plan (TIP)

 The planning documents are related to the federally funded local transportation/road and transit/bus system projects.
 The KHCGCC funds federal transportation and transit projects in cooperation with the State of Indiana and the City of Kokomo/Howard County.
-The documents are available to the public for review and comment along public for review and comment along with an opportunity for public meetings if needed.
+The documents are available to the public for review and comment along with an opportunity for public meetings if needed.

 All documents can be viewed on our web site at kokomompo.com.
 Additional information and direct public input is available on Facebook (Kokomo/Howard Co.
 MPO).
 Draft copies are available for inspection from the KHCGCC located at the Transit Center downtown; 219 E Sycamore St, Kokomo, IN 46901, [telephone: (765) 456-2336].
-Comments will be accepted for 45 calendar days following the date of publication of this notice.
+Comments will be accepted for 45 calendar days following the date of publication of this notice. publication of this notice.